SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Nodes/Appearance/ZIndexProperty/README.md

 #ZIndex sample

-This sample demonstrate how to render nodes based on the stack order.
+This sample demonstrates how to render nodes based on the stack order.
 The node’s ZIndex property specifies the stack order of the node.
 The default value is -1.

 ## Prerequisites